-Because the Trail covers such a large area you going to want to dedicate more than one day!
+Because the Art Trail covers such a large area you are going to want to dedicate more than one day!
 You could select a route that takes you to a variety of wineries, and combine your love of trying new wines.
 You could choose a route that takes you through some beautiful country side and indulge your love of the great outdoors.
 Or you could plan to visit towns filled with history, food and accommodation – and put your feet up!

 Notice in the Trail Booklet that not all venues are open at all times.
 Check the days and times to make sure you are not disappointed.

 Opening times of venues are indicated in the guide-book according to information provided at time of going to print.
 ArtSouthWA Inc. is not responsible for any venue not being open when indicated in the guide-book.
 If in doubt, please contact the artist or venue first.

 Each venue listing outlines the most direct route to the venue.
 They are also geographically grouped and colour coded throughout the booklet.
 The centre map is designed as a guide to assist in planning your route.
 We recommend you use comprehensive local or online maps to assist you to find venues.
 Artist’s listing on www. artsouthwa.com.au are also accompanied by a live google map location.

 Travel at a safe speed – adapt your speed for the weather, light, traffic and road conditions.
 Be aware of wildlife, livestock, road trains and machinery on country roads.
 You are responsible for your own safety and personal belongings.
 ArtsouthWA Inc. is not responsible for any loss or damage or injury, however caused, to the property or person of any visitor to studios, or other premises listed in the guide-book.

 Another alternative is to connect with Busy Blue Bus Tours Albany.
 They organise day trips during the Art Trail to take you on a wonderful excursion containing art, food and wine combined.